meganz/MEGAcmd/contrib/docs/commands/fuse-enable.md

                          Name: the user-friendly name of the mount, set when it was added or by fuse-config.

 Options:
- --remember   Specifies whether to remember that this mount is enabled.
-Note that if this option is specified
+ --temporarily   Specifies whether the mount should be enabled only until the server is restarted.
-              on a transient mount, that mount will become persistent.
+                 Has no effect on transient mounts, since any action on them is always temporary.

 Note: FUSE commands are only available on Linux.
 </pre>